-However, in two rooms the paintings are presented in the way the Victorian art galleries used to be, with as many paintings as possible hung on the wall.
-It makes these two rooms very interesting, apart from the fact that you can see some very nice art there.
+However, in two rooms paintings are presented the way Victorian art gallery used to be, with as many paintings as possible on the wall.
+Certainly, these two rooms are very interesting, apart from the fact that you can also see some very nice art there.

-Personally, I’ve never seen something like this in any of the many museums that I visited in the past.
+Personally, I’ve never seen that in any of the many museums that I had visited in the past.
 Modern day art galleries are neat, with one line of paintings on each wall.
-Perhaps, when you put so many paintings above each other, the presentation may appear too busy and confusing, but that’s how it used to be.
+Perhaps, when you put so many paintings above each other it looks busy and confusing, but that’s how it used to be.

-These two rooms contain art from private collections bequeathed to the museum – the Sheepshanks collection and the Ionides collection.
+These two rooms contain art from private collections – the Sheepshanks and Ionides collections.

 THE SHEEPSHANKS COLLECTION

 John Sheepshanks collected contemporary art.
 In 1837, he gave 233 paintings and 289 drawings, to found a “National Gallery of British Art”.

 Thus, half the paintings in the gallery come from his collection.
 Most are British, but there are also a few continental paintings.

 Sheepshanks and other serious collectors bought from the annual exhibitions at the Royal Academy, where they packed the paintings closely to accommodate as many as possible.

 Similarly, the paintings in the museum give an impression of the 19th century exhibition.